Here’s one of my favorite ways to spike color:

 I love blacks and greys….if your not a bright colour kinda girl, I suggest some of the interesting darker colours.
 I have FAR too many blue items in my wardrobe and dark green is good, as (although not reaaally an adventurous colour) it can look almost black but be amazingly flattering to skin tones.

-This is on the very conservative side, but it’s my approach…!posted almost 4 years ago
+This is on the very conservative side, but it’s my approach…!posted over 7 years ago

 Great tips, guys!
 Thanks a lot.
 All your suggestions gave me a lot of ideas.
-I’m definitely going to explore all your ideas. :)posted almost 4 years ago
+I’m definitely going to explore all your ideas. :)posted over 7 years ago

 Using accessories to add color is a great idea.
 Scarves, bags, etc. all work well.

-If you’re trying to become more colorful overall, I’d suggest using other colors as neutrals – navy, olive green, and tan can all look wonderful while still remaining neutral and versatile.posted almost 4 years ago
+If you’re trying to become more colorful overall, I’d suggest using other colors as neutrals – navy, olive green, and tan can all look wonderful while still remaining neutral and versatile.posted over 7 years ago